LaurentVeyssier/Analysis_AirBnB_Boston/README.md

 ![](assets/predictions_vs_real.png)

-Our prediction error distribution is nicely in the form of a gaussian.
+Our prediction error has a nice gaussian distribution shape.
 This means the error is equally over or below the ground thruth.

 ![](assets/predictions_errors.png)